MatteoManfredi/pfam_models/README.md

 conda install -c conda-forge -c bioconda foldseek
 ```

-### 6. Install Seaborn
+### 6. Install Python libraries

-To install python libraries used by the script, use the following command:
+To install Python libraries used by the script, use the following command:

 ```bash
 conda install seaborn=0.12